The Lynn Anderson Rose ~ An American Original

 “We saw and followed every step in the process, from harvesting the roses in the field, to cleansing, processing, storing, and finally shipping.
 It was an incredible experience.
 We’ve worked hard to bring Mom’s rose back, and this was a process I’d never seen, never experienced.
 Thanks to Weeks, and Christian Bedard, it was one I’ll always remember.”

-To share that experience, watch the exclusive documentary: A Rose’s Journey with Lisa Sutton below!
+To share that experience, click the link below to watch the exclusive documentary: A Rose’s Journey with Lisa Sutton.

 Originally cultivated and grown in the early nineties by noted California rosarian Joe Winchell, The Lynn Anderson was one of the world’s most heralded and celebrated roses in history, winning bouquets of accolades and earning the Rose Society’s ‘Queen of Show’ honor less than a year after its debut.